Healthcare

 Why is HIPAA Critical for Healthcare Organizations in the US?

-Since HIPAA is a US regulation, thus healthcare providers in the US must adhere to the federal law of the HIPAA.
-All the healthcare providers, healthcare plans, and healthcare clearing houses and business associates must meet HIPAA requirements.
+Since HIPAA is a US regulation, thus healthcare providers in the US must adhere to the federal law of HIPAA.
+All healthcare providers, healthcare plans, and healthcare clearinghouses and business associates must meet HIPAA requirements.
 And/or the software, desktop as well as mobile healthcare applications must be HIPAA compliant.
 If they don’t, it might cost them a fortune.

 This is why the healthcare industry in the US is among the most regulated industries w.r.t. data security.